Blueberries

 • Mix organic matter into the soil before you set your blueberry bushes.
 (See more about soil amendments and preparing soil for planting.)

-See also Garlic
+See also Parsley

 Spacing for Blueberries